Determination, dedication and hard work by countless volunteers realizing this dream for PARD riders for over 35 years.

 In the later 1970's, The Rev. Bagot King-Edwards and his wife Hope, themselves avid horse people, heard of programs being offered for the disabled and decided to make it the project of their retirement.
 An ambitious undertaking for a couple in their late 70's!
 Rev. King-Edward's parish, St. George's Anglican Church, was the first group to lend financial support through an annual craft show.
 The program's first home was at the farm of Jack and Ann Guest, using horses generously provided by the Guests.
 Their daughter, Lee Ann, was one of the first instructors.

 As the years passed and the program matured, PARD was fortunate to be guided by a Board of Directors whose talents and determination overcame numerous obstacles.
 Mr. Tom Lord recruited many of the Board members including Norman and Doris Allan.
 By this time PARD owned the horses used in the program and each new recruit began their career at the Allen farm - even overwintering there to save expenses.
 Norman Allen went on to become a very competent President and Chairman, following Rev. King-Edward's example by making PARD his retirement project.
 Doris Allan was our first physiotherapist.
 Her expertise and advice assured a safe and therapeutically beneficial experience for the riders.
 Doris died several years ago leaving PARD a legacy of accurate assessment of horses and riders that continues today.
 Mrs. June Carpenter was treasurer from the first days until well into the 1990's, producing her reports by computer-long before the birth of PC's.
-When Kathy Carruthers started volunteering in 1994 no one could have known how much love and dedication she would bring to the program, not to mention the loving support of her husband, family and daughter-in-law Wendy.

 “Everyone has the power for greatness, not for fame but for greatness, because greatness is determined by service.”
 Martin Luther King, Jr.